Skip To Content

 • June 10 2019

 In the last several years, he has been involved at various stages in numerous registered public offerings, including several hundred financings and, with other members of his firm, hundreds of private placements into public companies (see PIPEs and Venture Capital), representing either the issuers of those securities or the registered broker-dealers acting as placement agent.
-Along with other members of his Firm, Mr. Ellenoff has been involved at various stages with over 500 registered blind pool offerings (commonly referred to as “SPACs”); In addition to our IPO experience with SPACs, he has been involved with more than 200 SPAC M&A assignments.
+Along with other members of his Firm, Mr. Ellenoff has been involved at various stages with over 1,000 registered blind pool offerings (commonly referred to as “SPACs”); In addition to our IPO experience with SPACs, he has been involved with hundreds of SPAC M&A assignments.
 The Firm represents nearly 100 public companies with respect to their ongoing 34 Act reporting responsibilities and general corporate matters.
 He also provides counsel with regard to their respective ongoing (SEC, AMEX and NASD) regulatory compliance.

 Mr. Ellenoff and the rest of the corporate department distinguish themselves from many other transactional lawyers on the basis of their ability to be part of the establishment of new securities programs, like PIPEs, SPACs, Registered Directs and Reverse Mergers, where the Firm’s professionals have played leadership roles within each of those industries, assisting in the creation, formation and strategies relating to those financings, as well as working closely with the regulatory agencies; including the SEC and FINRA; and the listing exchanges – AMEX and NASDAQ.
 Mr. Ellenoff is routinely requested to be a panelist and presenter at industry conferences.